 Directions:

-In a large bowl, cream together the softened butter and sugar until smooth.
+In a large bowl, cream together softened butter and sugar until smooth.
 Beat in eggs and vanilla.
-Next, stir in the flour, baking powder, and salt.
+Stir in flour, baking powder, and salt.
 Cover and chill dough for at least one hour.
-When the cookie dough has chilled, preheat the oven to 400 degrees F (200 degrees C).
-Roll out the dough on floured surface, ¼ to ½ inch thick, depending upon the size and depth of your cookie cutters.
-Cut the cookies and place them about 1 inch apart on ungreased cookie sheets.
-Bake six to eight minutes.
+Preheat oven to 400 degrees F (200 degrees C).
+Roll out dough on a floured surface 1/4 to 1/2 inch thick, depending on your cutters.
+Cut cookies and place about 1 inch apart on ungreased sheets.
+Bake 6 to 8 minutes.
 Cool completely before frosting.

 Sugar Cookie Icing Recipe